 Admire Pinang Peranakan Museum

-The Peranakans, also known as the Babas and Nyonyas, was a distinguished community of refined Chinese unique to this part of the world, especially in the Straits Settlements.
+The Peranakans, also known as the Babas and Nyonyas, is a distinguished community of refined Chinese unique to this part of the world, especially in the Straits Settlements.
 The former home of a wealthy merchant, this 19th-century mansion now transformed into Pinang Peranakan Museum showcasing over 1000 antique and collectible items of the Peranakan culture.

 Eat the traditional desserts